Avoid back pain: Here’s how to move a freezer

 Now that you and your freezer are ready for moving day, here’s a step-by-step guide process on how to move chest freezers properly and safely:

-Move the freezer away from the wall and put a furniture or appliance slider under each leg.
+Next, move the freezer away from the wall and put a furniture or appliance slider under each leg.
 Tape the power cord to the back and cover the door edges with masking tape.
 Then, use moving blankets to wrap the freezer and secure it in place with tape.
-It’s important to ensure the entire appliance is well-padded and no vulnerable areas are exposed.
+It’s important to ensure the entire appliance is well-padded and no vulnerable areas are exposed

 Step 2: Secure it

-Use a moving dolly to move a freezer unit.
+Move a freezer unit using an appliance roller or furniture slider.
+If you're strong enough, you could also use moving straps to carry chest freezers.
 Tilt the freezer to one side, put the dolly underneath, and centre the load onto the four-wheel platform.
 Secure the freezer with straps or rope underneath the dolly and over the appliance.
 Be cautious and plan each step carefully with your helper.
+It also helps to clear your path before you start with the move.

 Step 3: Wheel it out